Matt Morgan (American football)

-Matthew Joseph Morgan (born December 3, 1980) is an American former professional football tackle who played for the St. Louis Rams and Buffalo Bills of the National Football League (NFL).
-He played college football at Pittsburgh.
+Matthew Joseph Morgan (born December 3, 1980) is an American former professional football player who was a tackle for the St. Louis Rams and Buffalo Bills of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

 Morgan went into coaching, and was assistant coach at Penn Hills High School for two seasons and at Gateway High School for three seasons, before taking the head coaching job at Plum High School in 2013.
 The 2020 Plum football team finished the regular season undefeated and Greater Allegheny Conference champions, capturing their first conference title in four decades.
 During the 2021 season, Plum was forced to forfeit a game for playing an ineligible player on several occasions.